analogicus/jnw_gr07_sky130a/README.md

 To test the circuit follow these steps:
 <!--
 1. enter directory "jnw_gr07_sky130a/sim/temp_to_current_tb"
 2. run "make typical".
-This will sweep the temperature in the range -40 to 120 degrees celcius
+This will sweep the temperature in the range -40 to 130 degrees celcius
 3. To see results run "cicsim wave output/tran_SchGtKttTtVt.raw" and plot the current "i(v.xdut.v1)".
 -->

 1. enter directory "**sim/temperature_to_current_tord/**"
 2. run "**make typical**".
-This will simulate the circuit at temperatures from -20 to 120 degrees celcius.
+This will simulate the circuit at temperatures from -30 to 130 degrees celcius.
 3. The simulations results in the plot seen below.
-The plot is saves as **ptat_vs_temp.png**.
+The plot is saves as **plots/ptat_vs_temp_SchGtKttTtVt.png**.

+The plots of other yaml files can be seen by running the python file plot_ptat.py with the yaml file(s) location in the folder "output_tran/" as arguments, ex: python plot_ptat.py output_tran/tran_SchGtKttTtVt output_tran/tran_SchGtKffThVl output_tran/tran_SchGtKssThVl output_tran/tran_SchGtKsfThVl output_tran/tran_SchGtKfsThVl.

 ![i_ptat](/sim/temperature_to_current_tord/ptat_vs_temp.png)